Intermittent Fasting: What the Science Actually Shows

 Photo: Pexels

-The pivotal question for most people is whether intermittent fasting produces better health outcomes than simple calorie restriction — not whether it works compared to unrestricted eating, which is a lower bar.
-A 2020 study published in the New England Journal of Medicine by Ethan Weiss and colleagues at UC San Francisco found that time-restricted eating (16:8 protocol) produced no significant advantage in weight loss over continuous caloric restriction in a randomised controlled trial, and that the fasting group showed slightly more lean muscle loss.
-A 2022 study by Krista Varady at the University of Illinois, published in the same journal, found that alternate-day fasting produced comparable weight loss to daily calorie restriction over one year, with similar metabolic improvements.
+A 2020 study published in the New England Journal of Medicine by Ethan Weiss and colleagues at UC San Francisco found that time-restricted eating produced no significant advantage over regular calorie restriction.
+And the fasting group actually showed slightly more lean muscle loss.
+A 2022 study by Krista Varady at the University of Illinois, also in the New England Journal of Medicine, found comparable results to daily calorie restriction over a full year.

 Photo: Pexels